jagoe/notion-rpg-day-tracker/MANUAL.md

 To register, follow these simple instructions:

-1. Click on the new calendar icon left of the "Share" button in the top right menu bar <!-- image here -->
+1. Click on the new calendar icon left of the "Share" button in the top right menu bar <!-- TODO: image here -->
-2. Click on the "Register" link <!-- image here -->
+2. Click on the "Register" link <!-- TODO: image here -->
-3. Fill in registration information and submit the form <!-- image here -->
+3. Fill in registration information and submit the form <!-- TODO: image here -->
-4. You are registered and signed in now - there will not be an email confirmation <!-- image here -->
+4. You are registered and signed in now - there will not be an email confirmation <!-- TODO: image here -->

 ## Use